 Valleys Can’t Be Vented

-Ventilation plays a small role when it comes to preventing ice dams, because vents can help to cool the roof temperature.
-The problem with roof valleys is that they can't be vented.
-If I were to design my own house, it would certainly be a big boring box with a plain hip roof; no valleys.
+Ventilation plays a small role when it comes to preventing ice dams because vents can help to lower the roof temperature.
+The problem with roof valleys is that they can’t be vented.
+If I were to design my own house, it would certainly be a big boring box with a plain hip roof; no valleys, no gables, no personality.

 Valleys Should Never Meet

 Valleys can’t be vented, they have a lower slope than pitched roofs, and ice from two roof surfaces gets concentrated.
 Ice dams are always the worst at valleys.
 What happens when two valleys meet each other?
 The potential for ice dams goes way up.
 In my humble opinion, this is just poor design when it comes to performance.